-Is A level philosophy hard?Watch
+Is A level philosophy hard?Watch this thread

 Depends on your teacher I had 2 teachers who are very helpful I’m predicted a B but I’m getting a C at the moment because we have no grace boundaries due to cancelling of exams so my C could be a B but no ones knows yet